leoassuncao/chatbot/README.md

   ### Telegram

-  To use the chatbot via telegram, just click [here](t.me/cleochatbot "Cleo Chat Bot")
+  To use the chatbot via telegram, just click [here](https://web.telegram.org/#/im?p=@cleochatbot "Cleo Chat Bot") or search for @cleochatbot

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.